Hyun (Korean name)

-Hyun, also spelled Hyeon or Hyon, Hyoun, is a Korean surname, a single-syllable Korean given name, and an element in many two-syllable Korean given names.
-As given name meaning differs based on the hanja used to write it.
-There are 45 hanja with the reading "hyun" on the South Korean government's official list of hanja which may be used in given names.
+Hyun, also spelled Hyeon or Hyon, Hyoun, is a Korean surname and a Korean given name.

 As a surname

 Overview

 The family name Hyun is written with only one hanja (玄; 검을 현 geomeul hyeon) meaning "dark" or "mysterious".
 The 2000 South Korean Census found 81,807 people and 25,547 households with this family name.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 80.5% of people with this surname spelled it in Latin letters as Hyun in their passports.
 Another 14.9% spelled it as Hyeon, and 2.2% as Hyoun.
 Rarer alternative spellings (the remaining 2.4%) included Heon and Hyean.

 Clans

-The surviving bon-gwan (origin of a clan lineage, not necessarily the actual residence of the clan members) as of 2000 included:
+The surviving clans (origin of a clan lineage, not necessarily the actual residence of the clan members) as of 2000 included: